HealthCheckbox

 The exact cause of bladder cancer mutation is still to be found out, and research is going on.
 The various risk factors that increase your chance of developing this condition include:

-• This significantly increases your risk of acquiring bladder cancer.
+• Cigarette Smoking: This significantly increases your risk of acquiring bladder cancer.
 Smoking pipes and cigars, as well as exposure to secondhand smoke, may raise your risk.

-• People who are beyond 55 years of age are more prone to this condition.
+• Age and Sex: People who are beyond 55 years of age are more prone to this condition.
 Adult males are at greater risk than females due to their smoking trend and exposure to deadly chemicals.

-• Radiation therapy for cancer may raise your chances of acquiring bladder cancer.
+• Radiation Exposure: Radiation therapy for cancer may raise your chances of acquiring bladder cancer.

 The most observable symptom is blood coming from the urine.
 Be sure to contact your healthcare if this is the case.
 Other signs include:

-• When doing a urinalysis, medical professionals can also detect trace amounts of blood in the urine.
+• Hematuria, or Visible Blood in the Urine: When doing a urinalysis, medical professionals can also detect trace amounts of blood in the urine.

-• It is a burning or stinging feeling that can occur either before or after urinating.
+• Dysuria, or Pain when Urinating: It is a burning or stinging feeling that can occur either before or after urinating.
 Men on DMAB may have penile pain either prior to or following urination.

-• Urinating frequently indicates that you urinate numerous times in a 24-hour period.
+• Frequent Urination: Urinating frequently indicates that you urinate numerous times in a 24-hour period.

-• Your urine may not flow as strongly as normal or it may start and stop.
+• Having Problems Urinating: Your urine may not flow as strongly as normal, or it may start and stop.

-• Bladder stone which is a chronic bladder illness increases the danger of bladder cancer.
+• Chronic Bladder Infections: Bladder stone, which is a chronic bladder illness, increase the risk of bladder cancer.

 Diagnostic Tests